cloudfoundry/docs-bosh/content/drain.md

         It's recommended to only use static draining as dynamic draining will be eventually deprecated.
 If you can't provide an upper bound on how long BOSH should wait before continuing (as required in case of static draining) you can sleep/retry inside the `drain` script since BOSH guarantees that `drain` scripts [will not timeout](drain.md#stop).

+    !!! warning
+        The **drain script must not print anything to `stdout`** except for one draining integer followed by a newline.
+Otherwise the job lifecycle is broken and `bosh deploy` will fail.

 Note that if drain script causes monitored job processes to exit, monit will not call stop script for that job.